Would you like to see what we have written on a subject? Use the search below.

 The River Of Life

 ”And he shewed me a pure river of water of life, clear as crystal, proceeding out of the throne of God and of the Lamb.
 In the midst of the street of it, and on either side of the river, was there the tree of life, which bare twelve manner of fruits, and yielded her fruit every month: and the leaves of the tree were for the healing of the nations.”
-[Rev. 22:1-2]
+[Rev. 22:1-2, KJV]

-It starts out often as a little creek.
-Sometimes we don’t see its influence in our desert very much.
-Still the cool, clear water flows turning cactus’ into flowers.
-If we stop there the little creek will go on, but its influence will be small.
-If we press into God, becoming disciples indeed and not merely “converts,” the creek will grow and grow until it becomes a mighty River of Life flooding our desert turning the sun-blasted desert into beautiful pasture land.
+Often, the River of Life starts as a little creek.
+Sometimes, we don’t see its influence in our desert very much.
+Still, the cool, clear water flows, turning cactus’ into flowers.
+We can dam the river there, and the little creek will continue to flow, but its influence will be small.
+If we press into God, becoming disciples indeed and not merely “converts,” the creek will grow and grow until it becomes a mighty River of Life flooding our desert, turning the sun-blasted sand into beautiful pasture land.
 Life will abound.
 It is the will of God that the River of Life in His Spirit touches and transforms every area of our life.

 A Christian is a disciple of Jesus Christ, one whose whole purpose in life is to be Christlike.
-Anything else is not truly Christian.
+Anything else is not genuinely Christian.
 Anything else is trying to have God on our terms instead of learning to live on His terms.
 A disciple’s entire goal is to be like the Master.
 It is a journey.
-We will not accomplish it completely in this life.
+We will not accomplish it entirely in this life.
 In fact, we may continue to grow in the knowledge and experience of Christ for eternity.
 But our path in eternity begins with a path of discipleship now.

 Most of my readers are Christians.
 A disciple is a learner.
-That means we are not perfect, we make mistakes, we make wrong choices, we have to work on developing skills, but we are on a journey to be like Jesus in everything.
+That means we are not perfect; we make mistakes, we make wrong choices, and we have to work on developing skills, but we are on a journey to be like Jesus in everything.
 Examine your own life.
 Are you a disciple or only a convert?
-Are you submitted to and committed to becoming like the Master or is “Christianity” only a nice compartment in your life?
+Are you submitted to and committed to becoming like the Master, or is “Christianity” only a nice compartment in your life?
 The answer is between you and the Master alone.
 Go to Him now, sit at His feet, discover His answer.
 Let the River of Life flow free.

 For more information about Glenn Davis, see our About Glenn page or visit Glenn Davis Books.